Earlier this year I got on the scales and thought “Oh no, my holiday has just caught up with me!”

 Significant relationships are harder to form in these size churches so small groups are vital in developing the health of a church which is inseparably linked to strong personal relationships.

-I believe that small groups are not as vital in small churches under 100 members because the relational links are usually strong due to the fact that everyone knows everyone well.
+I believe that small groups are not as vital in small churches with under 100 members because the relational links are usually strong due to the fact that everyone knows everyone well.

 The health of a church is closely linked to the ratio of members serving.